Dominion Public Building (London, Ontario)

 The Dominion Public Building is an Art Deco office building located on Richmond Street in the heart of London, Ontario, Canada.
 Construction on the building started in 1935 and concluded with the building's inauguration in September 1936.
-The Dominion Public building was a result of the Public Works Construction Act of 1934 which laid out a plan to reinvigorate Canada's economy through public works projects.
+The Dominion Public Building was a result of the Public Works Construction Act of 1934, which laid out a plan to reinvigorate Canada's economy through public works projects.
 The building was designed by Chief Public Works Architect Thomas W. Fuller with the help of three London architects: John MacLeod Watt, Victor Joseph Blackwell and Roy O. Moore.
-The building displays a physical essay of "the New Classicalism or Modern Classicalism"; this architectural approach is a take on the Art Deco style of architecture and is what highlights this building as a piece of Canadian Heritage.
+The building displays a physical essay of "the New Classicalism," or "Modern Classicalism"; this architectural approach is a take on the Art Deco style of architecture and is what highlights this building as a piece of Canadian Heritage.

-The Dominion Public Building was mainly known for its use by the Postal Service; but the building also hosted other government departments such as Customs, Department of Labour, Pensions, Health, and others.
-Currently the building is still under government ownership, and is now a Classified Federal Heritage Building.
+The Dominion Public Building was mainly known for its use by the Postal Service, but the building also hosted other government departments such as Customs, The Department of Labour, Pensions, Health, and others.
+Currently the building is still under government ownership and is now a Classified Federal Heritage Building.

 The Public Works Construction Act

 The Public Works Construction Act was enacted on July 3, 1934, and was designed to rebuild Canada and pull the nation out of the economic struggles of the Great Depression and return Canada to a state of economic normalcy.
 From the act itself: "An Act to provide for the construction and improvement of certain public works and undertakings throughout Canada"; this act aspires to create work for the nation to return Canada to economic normalcy.
-This act laid out a total of 185 project locations across Canada totaling around $39.69 Million in funding; which was distributed per project, per city.
+This act laid out a total of 185 project locations across Canada totaling around $39.69 million in funding; which was distributed per project, per city.
 This funding ranged anywhere from a few thousand dollars to $2.5 million for bigger projects in bigger cities.
-Many of these projects were Dominion Public Buildings for other cities, one example of such situation would be The Dominion Public Building in Toronto, Ont. or The Dominion Public Building in Halifax, NS.
+Many of these projects were Dominion Public Buildings for other cities; one example of such a situation would be the Dominion Public Building in Toronto, Ont. or the Dominion Public Building in Halifax, NS.

 Implementation in London, Ont.

-The City of London received $1.5 million for a brand new public building which eventually became The Dominion Public Building.
+The City of London received $1.5 million for a brand-new public building, which eventually became The Dominion Public Building.
 London, like any other city during "the hungry thirties" was suffering economically with a huge unemployment crisis in progress.
 The Public Works Construction Act came as a relief to many Londoners during this time, with many of them taking up work to construct The Dominion Public Building.